-Enamel – the hard, outer layer of your teeth – is made of minerals like calcium phosphate.
-Enamel is harder than your bones.
-In fact, it's the hardest substance in your whole body.
-However, unlike your bones, your enamel doesn't contain any living tissues.
+Enamel is the hard outer layer made of minerals like calcium phosphate.
+Even though calcium phosphate is in your bones, enamel is actually harder than your bones.
+In fact, it's the hardest substance in your body.
+Unlike your bones, enamel doesn't contain any living tissues.

 Beneath your tooth's enamel, there's a bone-like tissue called dentin, which makes up most of your teeth's structure.
 It's susceptible to the bacteria that cause tooth sensitivity and cavities.

 Cementum is present in the next layer.
 It's a bone-like structure that surrounds the root of your tooth.
 It helps to attach the tooth to the bone surrounding the tooth.
 It's mostly made of type I collagen and protein polysaccharides.